 In choosing a school, all parents hope to find one with which they have an affinity.
 The open events we hold enable us to show you what makes Alleyn's Junior School unique, and I would encourage you to consider our aims in relation to your child's needs.

 Alleyn's is a selective, co-educational school and we attract families and children from diverse backgrounds with a range of personalities, talents and interests which need to be met.
 So, we aim to create an environment for each child to achieve their best academic progress by developing the children's sense of confidence.
-To this end we offer small class sizes in a well-structured school where teachers work towards creating a calm, purposeful but vibrant atmosphere, so that high levels of participation are possible for all children.
+To this end we offer small class sizes in a well-structured school where teachers work towards creating a calm, purposeful and vibrant atmosphere, so that high levels of participation are possible for all children.

 Bright children with bright futures need to have opportunities to develop a sense of team spirit and to take individual responsibility for themselves and for others.
-The school's pastoral care programme is supported by a strong house system that extends from Reception all the way through school to Year 6.
+The school's pastoral care is supported by a strong house system that extends from Reception all the way through the school to Year 6.
 Our children love their school very much and this is because the relationships they have with each other, as well as with their teachers, are mutually supportive.

 Alleyn's has a wonderful history that we cherish along with a desire to remain at the forefront of education.
 We aim to prepare our children for the demands of an ever-changing society and world.
-The school’s origins can be traced back to Edward Alleyn in 1619 who was arguably the most famous Shakespearean actor of the Elizabethan age.
+The school’s origins can be traced back to Edward Alleyn in 1619, who was arguably the most famous Shakespearean actor of the Elizabethan age.
 From its origins, Alleyn's has continued to create a school where children and teachers respect each other in a friendly, safe and happy environment.
 In doing this we lay the foundations for future personal and academic fulfilment.